devon-the-developer/MagicCardsProject/README.md

 Main page sort by: Price, Mana Cost, Power, Toughness

 Each card has a list of links to cards that are similar generated next to it.
+(Done)

 Simple CSS styling